-Complementary medicine is used along with conventional medicine (for example, using massage and drug therapy to reduce the discomfort of fibromyalgia).
+Complementary medicine is used along with conventional medicine such as using massage and drug therapy to reduce the discomfort of fibromyalgia.

 Integrative medicine combines mainstream medical therapies with complementary and alternative therapies for which there is some high-quality scientific evidence of safety and effectiveness.